citynetwork/docs/docs/howto/openstack/neutron/create-security-groups.md

 > If you don't know your IP, simply visit
 > [icanhazip.com](https://ipv4.icanhazip.com/).
 In this example your
-> IP is 203.0.113.58 and you want to allow SSH access from this IP
+> IP is 203.0.113.58, and if you want to allow SSH access from this IP
 > address only, enter `203.0.113.58/32` as CIDR.
 If you want to allow
 > SSH access from any address in that [Class C
 > subnet](https://en.wikipedia.org/wiki/Classful_network), instead